UK sustainability reporting — complete guide to the regulatory stack

 What is the UK sustainability reporting landscape?

 The UK sustainability reporting landscape comprises multiple mandatory frameworks targeting different company types and sectors.
-For listed companies, UK SRS standards will become mandatory from January 2027, building on enhanced TCFD requirements.
+See our UK SRS reporting guidance hub for the canonical reference.
+For listed companies, UK SRS standards are proposed to become mandatory from 1 January 2027 under FCA CP26/5 (subject to the Policy Statement expected autumn 2026), building on enhanced TCFD requirements.
 Large companies must comply with SECR reporting, while energy-intensive organisations follow ESOS Phase 4 requirements.

 How do UK SRS standards differ from international frameworks?